-

 Animal Fact

 The African tortoise’s shell hinges at the joints that make up the bony plates of its shell.
-This allows these tortoises to climb better than most turtles.
+This allows these tortoises to climb better than others.

 Diet / Feeding